Leslie P. Peirce

 Leslie P. Peirce is an American professor in history.
 Her research interests include early modern history of the Ottoman Empire, gender, law, and society.

+Education

 She received her B.A. in History from Harvard College, her M.A. in Middle Eastern Studies from Harvard University, and her Ph.D.
 (1988) in Near Eastern Studies from Princeton University.

+Career

 In 1988–1998 she was with the Cornell University.
 In 1998–2006 she was professor in the Departments of History and Near Eastern Studies the University of California, Berkeley.
 Since 2006 she is with Department of History and the Department of Middle Eastern and Islamic Studies of the New York University, where she is the Silver Professor of History.